dart-archive/www.dartlang.org/src/site/articles/event-loop/index.markdown

 <aside class="alert alert-info" markdown="1">
 **Note:**
 Due to bugs 9001/9002,
-runAsync #0 executes after future #4;
+microtask #0 executes after future #4;
 it should instead execute before future #3.
-This bug shows up because by the time future #2b executes, no runAsync tasks are queued, so runAsync #0 results in a new task on the event queue, which creates a new microtask queue.
+This bug shows up because by the time future #2b executes, no microtasks are queued, so microtask #0 results in a new task on the event queue, which creates a new microtask queue.
-This microtask queue has a task for runAsync #0.
+This microtask queue contains microtask #0.
-If you comment out runAsync #1, then the runAsync tasks all appear together just after future #2c, and before future #3.
+If you comment out microtask #1, then the microtasks all appear together just after future #2c, and before future #3.
 </aside>

-Like before, the main() function executes, and then the tasks on the microtask queue, and then those on the event queue.
+Like before, the main() function executes, and then everything on the microtask queue, and then tasks on the event queue.
 Here are a few interesting points:

 * When the then() callback for future 3 calls new Future(),